IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 Use the deterministic key to `AES-SIV` decrypt the deterministic data.
 There is no `AES-SIV` associated data on IronCore deterministic values.

 ### Example Run Output

+Code for this process is in `src/deterministic.ts`.
+It can be run with `yarn && yarn deterministic` if you have IronCore GCP credentials.
+This same code could be modified or expanded on to work for your real data or recovery process, but it is not itself production quality code.

 ```console
 Deterministic Encrypted Value: